 15. Travel Shorter Distances

-A majority of tourism’s environmental footprint can be attributed to transport, but that doesn’t just include airplanes.
+A majority of tourism’s environmental footprint can be attributed to transportation, but that doesn’t just include airplanes.
 A tourist’s first stop after arriving at a new destination is often the airport car rental counter, so that they can get to their accommodation or head off to see the sights.
-Instead, sustainable travelers use every opportunity to walk, bike, or utilize public transportation in order to avoid those transportation related emissions.
-Check if your destination has a bike sharing program or has an easy-to-navitage train system, you might even save some money at the same time.
+Instead, sustainable adventurers use every opportunity to walk, bike, or utilize public transportation in order to avoid those transportation related emissions.
+Check if your destination has a bike sharing program or has an easy-to-navigate public transportation system, you might even save some money at the same time.

 12. Look Into Carbon Offsets